Ai Accountant

 Step 1: Identify the gaps systematically

-Run unmatched transaction reports from your accounting system, compare GRN registers against posted invoices, scan bank and card statements for payments lacking bills, review subscription renewals and recurring payments, and audit employee claims for missing GST invoices.
+Run unmatched transaction reports from your accounting system.
+Compare GRN registers against posted invoices.
+Scan bank and credit card statements for payments lacking bills.
+Review subscription renewals and recurring payments.
+Audit employee reimbursement claims for missing GST invoices.

 Step 2: Collect and organize proof of expense